maggix/iOSUnitTests/ReadMe.md

 input: and displayValue.
 - The input: method accepts a one-character string as input, which represents a key press.
-- The displayValue method provides the value representing the calculator’s output.
+- The displayValue method provides the value representing the calculator√ïs output.

 ========== The iOS_Calc Project ===============================================